 - 1. All combatants bear final responsibility for the condition and safety of their own equipment. - 2.
 Weapons must be licensed if required by mundane law. - 3.
-No metal, or unapproved rigid plastic may be used on the striking surfaces of any weapon. - 4.
+With the exception of the hilts, guards and pommels, no metal or non-approved rigid, granular, or liquid material may be used in the construction of single or two-handed weapons including spears. - 4.
 Primary weapons used single-handed shall have a wrist strap, lanyard or equivalent restraint which will keep the weapon from leaving the immediate area of the user.
 Restraints are not required on great weapons or spears used single-handed, or on single-handed back-up weapons less than 45 centimetres in length. - 5.
 The edges and tips of all striking surfaces shall be rounded.
-No part of a weapon shall have sharp edges or protrusions with cross-section of less than 32mm $(1\frac{1}{4} \text{ inch})$ in diameter. - 6.
+No part of a weapon shall have sharp edges or protrusions with cross-section of less than 32mm (1/4 inch) in diameter. - 6.
 Guards, pommels, hooks, etc., shall be firmly and securely affixed to the weapon haft. - 7.
 No weapon may exceed 2.73kg (6 lbs) in total mass. - 8.
 All thrusting tips and striking heads must be securely attached to the weapon haft. - 9.
 No weapon may have a cutting and/or smashing head at both ends. - 10.
 The use of flails and quarterstaves for combat in the SCA is expressly forbidden. - 11.
 Nails may not be used anywhere in the construction of any weapon. - 12.
 Weapons with thrusting tips inline with the forearm including, but not limited to, shovel-handled spears, push-daggers and thrusting bucklers are prohibited.
-Thrusting tips mounted parallel with the forearm, such as hammer-heads must be separated from the hand by at least 30cm of haft1. - 13.
-It must not be possible to force any part of the weapon which may reasonably be expected to contact an opponent during combat more than 12.7mm ($\frac{1}{2}$ inch) into a legal face guard.
-Rattan weapons may have a handle section which is less than 32mm ($1\frac{1}{4}$ inches), so long as it meets this criterion.
+Thrusting tips mounted parallel with the forearm, such as hammer-heads must be separated from the hand by at least 30cm of haft. - 13.
+It must not be possible to force any part of the weapon which may reasonably be expected to contact an opponent during combat more than 12.7 mm (1⁄2 inch) into a legal face guard.
+Rattan weapons may have a handle section which is less than 32 mm (11⁄2 inches), so long as it meets this criterion.